schleyk/dockerfiles/nextcloud/README.md

 ### Tip : how to use occ command
 There is a script for that, so you shouldn't bother to log into the container, set the right permissions, and so on.
 Just use `docker-compose exec nextcloud occ command`.

-### Reverse proxy
-Of course you can use your own solution! nginx, Haproxy, Caddy, h2o, Traefik...

-Whatever your choice is, you have to know that headers are already sent by the container, including HSTS, so there's no need to add them again. **It is strongly recommended (I'd like to say : MANDATORY) to use Nextcloud through an encrypted connection (HTTPS).** [Let's Encrypt](https://letsencrypt.org/) provides free SSL/TLS certificates, so you have no excuses.

-That's it!
-Did I lie to you?